Which institution holds the most shares in Kingsoft Cloud Holdings Limited (KC)

-Kingsoft Cloud Holdings Limited (NASDAQ: KC) is -80.44% lower on its value in year-to-date trading and has touched a low of $1.77 and a high of $17.41 in the current 52-week trading range.
+Kingsoft Cloud Holdings Limited (NASDAQ: KC) is -75.56% lower on its value in year-to-date trading and has touched a low of $1.77 and a high of $16.48 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The KC stock was last observed hovering at around $2.98 in the last trading session, with the day’s gains setting it 0.1% off its average median price target of $24.42 for the next 12 months.
-It is also 93.93% off the consensus price target high of $50.71 offered by 9 analysts, but current levels are 84.03% higher than the price target low of $19.29 for the same period.
+The KC stock was last observed hovering at around $3.49 in the last trading session, with the day’s gains setting it 0.36%.

 Sponsored